ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem leverages Microsoft Endpoint Manager - Intune (Intune) to provide both Mobile Device Management (MDM) Mobile Application Management (MAM) controls to protect mobile devices and data stored on them.
+The CloudSystem leverages Microsoft Endpoint Manager - Intune (Intune) to provide both Mobile Device Management (MDM) and Mobile Application Management (MAM) controls to protect mobile devices and data stored on them.
 Both Windows laptops and iOS devices will be enrolled within Intune and tagged as Corporate devices, allowing policies to be centrally managed and deployed.
 This includes configuring storage encryption, disabling unneeded features and controlling application behaviour.

 The CloudSystem does not include the use of privately-owned mobile devices.
 Only Agency-owned devices are enrolled and allowed to access data.

-iOS devices are lightly managed and partially comply with the ACSC ‘[Security Configuration Guide - Apple iOS 14 Devices](https://www.cyber.gov.au/acsc/view-all-content/publications/security-configuration-guide-apple-ios-14-devices)’ and Information Security Manual (ISM) to maximise usability for the target users.
+iOS devices are hardened in accordance with the ACSC ‘[Security Configuration Guide - Apple iOS 14 Devices](https://www.cyber.gov.au/acsc/view-all-content/publications/security-configuration-guide-apple-ios-14-devices)’ and Information Security Manual (ISM) with specific deviations to maximise usability for the target users as described below.
 Note: Agencies should do a risk assessment before deciding to change settings relating to mobile devices.

-Bluetooth is enabled as it allows users to pair devices they may required to perform their duties (e.g. conference calls or online meetings).
+Bluetooth is enabled as it allows users to pair devices they may require to perform their duties (e.g. conference calls or online meetings).

 Users can reset certain security settings in Personal Hotspot and Passcode for situations where the passcode/password may have been compromised.

-The CloudSystem does not use a VPN on mobile devices, and therefore a direct connection to the internet is used.
-The Agency may choose to implement a VPN for mobile devices if available from their existing SIG.
+The CloudSystem does not include the use of a full VPN on mobile devices, and therefore a direct connection to the internet is used.
+It is recommended Agencies consider implementing a VPN for mobile devices in accordance with the ACSC's recommendation for iOS devices.
+The blueprint includes suggested [per app VPN configuration](https://desktop.gov.au/blueprint/abac/intune-configuration.html#ios-per-app-vpn), however the selection and configuration of a VPN server is the responsibility of the Agency.

-To provide ease of use and maintain productivity users can download apps from the App Store.
-The Agency can track and monitor apps found on managed devices that have been enrolled in Intune.
-Details on how to view and report on discovered apps can be found in the ‘DTA - Cloud-Native Blueprint - Security Standard Operating Procedures’.
+Applications are installed from the App Store using the Volume Purchasing Program (VPP) tokens through Apple Business Manager Enrollment.
+This provides application control for iOS mobile devices, and removes the need for users having to install applications from the App Store through an Apple ID.

-The risk of lightly managed iOS devices is addressed in the ‘[DTA - Cloud-Native Blueprint - Security Risk Management Plan](security-risk-management-plan.html\)’ at [R17](security-risk-management-plan.html#r17-mobile-device-compromised).
+The risk of non-compliance with controls relating to iOS devices is addressed in the ‘[DTA - Cloud-Native Blueprint - Security Risk Management Plan](security-risk-management-plan.html\)’ at [R17](security-risk-management-plan.html#r17-mobile-device-compromised).

 #### Security controls provided by the CloudSystem